stratopi-org/stratopi/README.md

 - ### [location](https://github.com/stratopi-org/stratopi/tree/master/software/location)

 Polls the Waveshare GPS and inserts the data into PostgreSQL.
 Provides date, time, latitude, longitude, altitude, speed, and course.
-From course, can also determine direction such as North, Southeast, etc.
+From course, can also determine direction such as North, Southeast, etc. Addditionally vertical speed per minute is automatically added via a PostgreSQL trigger _(_see []())_.

 ## Tests